theking2/10-form-designs/README.md

 # CSS HTML Form Designs
-Shamelessly copied from [Sanwebe](https://www.sanwebe.com/2014/08/css-html-forms-designs) awesome blog.
+Shamelessly copied from [Sanwebe (Saran Chamling)](https://www.sanwebe.com/2014/08/css-html-forms-designs) awesome blog.

+## Changes
-Made a few changes to improve new features premariy removing the now no obsolete (thank gawd) browser prefixes.
+Made a few changes to improve new features premariy
+* removed the now no obsolete (thank gawd) browser prefixes.
+* change URLs to secure agnostic ones

+## TODO
+Should I consolidate the css in one file?
+Dunno.
+I like it this way.
+* `boxsizing: border-box;` everywhere, would be nice and modern
+* make an even more awesomazing Sass version.